 What is Heritage Day in South Africa?

-Heritage Day is a national public holiday observed on 24 September.
-It celebrates South Africa’s cultural diversity, traditions, and shared identity across different communities.
-The day encourages people to recognize and appreciate their cultural heritage.
+Heritage Day is a South African public holiday observed on 24 September.
+It celebrates the country’s cultural diversity and encourages South Africans to recognize and share their different traditions, languages, food, and heritage.

 Why is Heritage Day celebrated in South Africa?